Quansight-Labs/quansight-labs-site/posts/2022/02/making-gpus-accessible-to-pydata-ecosystem-via-array-api.md

 <!-- TEASER_END -->

-## Motivation and Goal
+## Motivation and goal

 The motivation for this exercise comes from the fact that having GPU-specific code in SciPy and scikits will be too-specialized and very hard to maintain.
-The goal of this demo is to (a) to show things working in a real-world example on GPUs, and (b) demonstrate that there is a significant performance benefit.
+The goal of this demo is to (a) to show things working on GPUs in a real-world code example using SciPy, scikit-learn and scikit-image together, and (b) demonstrate that there is a significant performance benefit.
 We'll be using CuPy as the GPU library for this demo.
 Since CuPy has support for NVIDIA GPUs as well as AMD’s ROCm GPU platform, this demo will work on either of those GPUs.

 The ultimate goal is to have SciPy, scikit-learn and scikit-image accept any type of array, so they can work with CuPy, PyTorch, JAX, Dask and other libraries.
-This work is part of a larger [vision sponsored by
-AMD for extensibility to GPU & distributed support for SciPy, scikit-learn, scikit-image and beyond.](https://labs.quansight.org/blog/2021/11/pydata-extensibility-vision/)
+This work is part of a larger [project sponsored by AMD for extensibility to GPU & distributed support for SciPy, scikit-learn, scikit-image and beyond.](https://labs.quansight.org/blog/2021/11/pydata-extensibility-vision/)